Taz724Mania/Project1/readme.md

     On a phone, the title and search bars will be in the top and centered The results will be ordered alphabetically by monster name and have the stats listed under each name.
 The image of the creature will be the background image for each respective creature block

+    12/6/23 Edit: I DEFINITELY bit off more than I could chew with what I wanted by way of design and ported information.

 #### Desktop View

 ![My Desktop View](https://i.imgur.com/7qADj8Q.png)